hongfz16/Pointnet-TextCNN/README.md

 ## Log
 - 2018.9.18 finish textcnn_train.py and model_cls.py
-- 2018.9.19 run on server; finish textcnn_evaluate.py
+- 2018.9.19 firstly run on server; finish textcnn_evaluate.py
+- 2018.9.20 second run on server finished(takes one night and one day and it crashed in epoch 180)

 ## History results
 - 2018.9.19